 The human gut microbiome is involved in various functions that are essential to lead a healthy life.
 Majority of the microorganisms benefit humans by supplementing them with traits that they would otherwise not possess.
 These include metabolism of complex carbohydrates, renewal of gut epithelial cells and prevention of growth of pathogens.

-With the significant potential of microbiome therapeutics to fight against the various infections, pharma companies are carving to develop the therapeutic to fight against the COVID-19.
+With the significant potential of the gut microbiome contract manufacturing to fight against the various infections, pharma companies are carving to develop the live biotherapeutics to fight against the COVID-19.
 As per the recent reports from China, it was suggested that there is strong relationship existing between the coronavirus and GI tract.
-Moreover, antiviral microbiome therapeutics seems to have significant potential to save lives by enabling string immune response to fight against the COVID-19 infection.
+Moreover, antiviral gut microbiome therapeutics seems to have significant potential to save lives by enabling string immune response to fight against the COVID-19 infection.

-Probiotics are another star performer in the Microbiome Domain
+Probiotics are another star performer in the Gut Microbiome Domain

 Probiotics are living microorganisms, when consumed, have a beneficial effect on human health.
 The most common type of microorganism used in a probiotic is bacteria; however, in some cases other microorganisms such as yeast may also be added.
 They are often referred to as good or beneficial bacteria as they help in maintaining the health of the gut.
 The main mechanism of action includes replacement of harmful bacteria by good / beneficial bacteria in the GI tract and maintaining a microbial balance (good vs. bad microorganisms) that is well suited to the body.

 Under the research projects of COVID-19, it has been observed that probiotics and prebiotics are helping in flatten the curve and saving patients from the severe illness.
 It has been observed that certain oral probiotic strains are reducing the incidence and severity of viral respiratory tract infections.

 Gut Microbiome-based Diagnostics Have the Potential to Facilitate Early Diagnosis of Disease